Teak Wood Flooring (Pros and Cons & Popular Styles)

 Teak Hardwood Flooring Pros and Cons

-Teak has many good qualities going for it.
+Teak has many good qualities.
 Advantages include fairly strong durability.
 It can handle high traffic, heavy activities, and pets quite well.
-Splinters and cracks form relatively later than other materials due to how resilient teak flooring can be.
+Due to how resilient teak flooring can be, splinters and cracks form relatively later than other materials.
+Teak is also fairly resistant to moisture damage.
+Many homeowners in tropical, humid countries in the Pacific and Southeast Asia prefer teak as a home-building material.
+It is also strong against rot and insect infestations.

+Maintaining teak can also be quite a chore, if you’re not one who likes building materials that change colors and textures as they age.
+If you like your teak flooring looking consistent every year, regular finishing and oiling sessions have to take place.
 Lastly, some species of teak are known to be endangered.
 Be sure to consider the sustainability of the materials you choose for you home and check whether the teak you’re going to be using is approved by the appropriate authorities, such as the Forestry Stewardship Counsel (FSC).

 Teak Prices

 Keep in mind that costs will vary based on local factors, such as your suppliers own price ranges, the availability of teak in your area, and the amount of flooring you’ll be ordering.
 In general, the more area you’re covering, the less the price per square foot.
+You should also consider hidden factors such as installation and labor costs, possible permit fees or taxes in your area, and costs for finishing or wood treatment.

 Brazilian Teak

 Cumaru Brazilian Teak, more commonly known as Brazilian Teak, is harvested mostly from South America, where it is a native species in.
 It’s stronger than common hardwood species, and can be used hardwood flooring quite effectively.
+It has a very distinct look and copious amounts of material strength.
+This, along with its nature as an imported material, also gives it a higher initial cost, but the higher price is quite often worth it for the species’ quality.

-In color, it has the characteristic reddish beige hue of teak.
+In color, it has the characteristic reddish-beige hue of teak.
 In hardness, it ranks a whopping 3540 on the Janka Hardness scale.
 As such, it is great for high traffic areas and places prone to heavy wear and tear on the floors.

 Oil finishes will give it a deeper hue; water-based stains will keep the color relatively unchanged.
 Brazilian teak goes well with lighter colored furniture and décor for a good amount of contrast.
+Brazilian teak comes in pieces from 1 foot to 7 feet long and is often already pre-finished.
+Most Brazilian teak planks are around 3 feet long.

 Acacia Teak